kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/Git.md

 - `git fetch origin` fetches any changes in the server since you last fetched.
 It does not automatically merge.
 - `git pull origin` fetches and merges from the remote branch to current branch.
 - `git push origin master` pushes your changes to the origin repo from the `master` branch

+## Git Branching
+`git branch testing` creates a new "testing" branch.

 [source](https://git-scm.com/doc)